Graves' disease facts

-- reddening and thickening of the skin on the shins and top of the feet (pretibial myxedema).
+- reddening and thickening of the skin on the shins and top of the feet (pretibial myxedema or thyroid dermopathy).

 - The cause of Graves' disease is thought to be related to many factors including genes, gender, stress, pregnancy, and possibly infections.

-- Graves' disease affects both men and women; however, women are affected about 8- 10 times more often than men.
+- Graves' disease affects both men and women; however, the autoimmune thyroid disease affects women about eight to 10 times more often than men.

 - Risk factors for Graves' disease are associated with other autoimmune diseases such as vitiligo, rheumatoid arthritis, Addison's disease, type 1 diabetes, pernicious anemia, and lupus.

-- Treatments for Graves' disease include radioactive iodine, antithyroid medications such as methimazole (Tapazole) and propylthiouracil (PTU), andbeta blockers; in some patients, surgery is done.
+- Treatments for Graves' disease include radioactive iodine, antithyroid drugs such as methimazole (Tapazole) and propylthiouracil (PTU), and beta blockers; in some patients, surgery is done.

-- Untreated Graves' disease can lead to thyrotoxicosis and its severe form, thyroid storm, heart problems, weak and brittle bones, and death.
+- Untreated Graves' disease can lead to thyrotoxicosis and its severe form, thyroid storm, a life-threatening condition that causes heart problems, weak and brittle bones, and death.